Natasya-Mathein/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ##### Overview
-Pewlett-Hackard is doing analysis preparing for 'Silver Tsunami".
-Bobby and human resources department were tasked to determine the number of retiring employees per title and identify employees who are eligible to participate in the mentorship program.
-We will write a report that summarizes the analysis and help prepare for the 'Silver Tsunami'.
+Pewlett-Hackard is doing analysis preparing for the "Silver Tsunami" of retiring employees.
+Bobby and the Human Resources department were tasked to determine the number of retiring employees per title and identify employees who are eligible to participate in the mentorship program.
+This report summarizes the analysis and and helps the company getting ready for the upcoming "Silver Tsunami".

 ##### Results
-* retirement_titles: as you can see there are employees that have multiple titles
+* retirement_titles: The retiring employees have had multiple titles over the years due to promotions or other job changes, as shown here:

 <img width="520" alt="Retirement_titles" src="https://user-images.githubusercontent.com/70301884/95859325-0c395600-0d24-11eb-945c-38acb962f3fa.png">